TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nlike} humans, who are capable of self-learning through experiences and interactions, current real-world speech applications like automatic speech recognition (ASR) rely heavily on large amounts of human annotations.
-In order for the next generation of speech processing systems to exhibit similar levels of cognitive intelligence as humans, machines should be designed to learn from unlabeled data as humans do.
-In the era of big data, self-supervised learning has emerged as an attractive approach to leverage knowledge from a large amount of unlabeled data.
-Self-supervised learning leverage unsupervised pre-training tasks to train networks, and they have shown to be effective for improving downstream systems~\cite{cpc, vc_cpc, wav2vec, vq_wav2vec, vq_wav2vec_ft, bidir_cpc, modified_cpc, apc1, apc2, improved_apc, vq_apc, decoar, audio2vec_1, audio2vec_2, wavenet_autoencoder, vc, phase_predict, pase, convDMM, mockingjay, audioalbert, speech_encoder, speechxlnet, mpc, mpc2, mpe}.
+\IEEEPARstart{U}{nlike} humans, capable of self-learning through experiences and interactions, current real-world speech applications like automatic speech recognition (ASR) rely heavily on large amounts of human annotations.
+For the next generation of speech processing systems to exhibit similar cognitive intelligence levels as humans, machines should be designed to learn from unlabeled data as humans do.
+In the era of big data, self-supervised learning has emerged as an attractive approach to leverage knowledge from many unlabeled data, and are shown effective for improving downstream systems~\cite{cpc, wav2vec, vq_wav2vec, vq_wav2vec_ft, wav2vec2, bidir_cpc, modified_cpc, apc1, apc2, improved_apc, vq_apc, decoar, audio2vec_1, audio2vec_2, wavenet_autoencoder, vc, phase_predict, pase, convDMM, mockingjay, audioalbert, speech_encoder, speechxlnet, mpc, mpc2, mpe, npc}.

+In self-supervised learning, an auxiliary task (or pre-training task) is formulated, and models are trained to solve it.
+While solving the auxiliary task, the network is learning a function that maps input to desired representations.
+Hence the fundamental tenet of self-supervised learning is the design of an auxiliary task, which allows the model to leverage knowledge from unlabeled data.
+As such, the formulation of the auxiliary task should be carefully chosen.
+The task should be challenging enough for the model to learn high-level semantic properties and not be too amiable to exploit low-level shortcuts.